 Winegard Digital TV Antenna With Booster

-I’d love to boost about the entertainment system but the truth is the RV rental store disabled the entertainment equipment and power awning listed below.
+I’d love to boast about the entertainment system but the truth is the RV rental store disabled the entertainment equipment and power awning listed above and below.
 I’m sure this is to keep resell value as high as they can.

 2000 Pound Hitch and Wiring